thorehusfeldt/problem_package_format_copy/docs/source/format.rst

     The problem statement, typically given as a TeX file.
     See :ref:`Problem Statement`.
 ``data``:
-    A directory holding the testdata that team submissions will be run on.
+    A directory holding the testdata that solver submissions will be run on.
 It must have two subdirectories;
     `sample` holds the sample inputs and answers shown to the team, `secret` holds the secret input.
 See :ref:`Test Data`.
 ``submissions``: